January 1, 2018 brought about big changes to Oregon’s overtime laws.

 While the new law applies to employees of “manufacturing” companies, it does not apply to employees who do primarily administrative work “or who are not otherwise engaged in the direct processing of goods in the usual course of the employee’s duties.”
 Employees who spend more than 50 percent of their time supervising other workers are not covered by the law, even if they spend the remainder of that time participating in manufacturing.

 Because many companies use employees whose duties change from day to day, employers will need to track what employees do and for how long to determine whether they engage in enough manufacturing work to be covered by the new law.

-What do employers need to do differently when calculating overtime pay?
+What do employers need to do differently when calculating overtime pay in Oregon?

-Before the law took effect, many manufacturing employers used “pyramiding” to calculate overtime pay to ensure workers got the overtime required by two separate Oregon statutes: one that required overtime for working more than 10 hours in a single day, and one that required overtime for working more than 40 hours in a single week.
+Before the law took effect, many manufacturing employers used pyramiding of overtime to calculate overtime pay to ensure workers got the overtime required by two separate Oregon statutes: one that required overtime for working more than 10 hours in a single day, and one that required overtime for working more than 40 hours in a single week.

 Under the new law, when an employee has worked more than 40 hours in a workweek and has worked more than 10 hours in any day during that week, employers must calculate both the daily and weekly overtime, then pay the worker the larger of the two amounts.

 The law also imposes new limitations on the maximum hours in a workweek, and it includes exemptions from these calculations for certain employers.
 It’s wise to speak to an attorney to understand how the calculations and exemptions might apply to your business.